BCHSI/philter-ucsf/README.md

 **c.** Create a configuration file with specified filters (if you do not want to use the default configuration file).

-**d.** Run Philter in the command line using either default or specified parameters.
+**d.** Run Philter in the command line using either default or custom parameters.

 Use the following command to run a single job and output files in XML format:
 ```bash